natesales/pathvector/docs/platforms/arista.md

 To build the SWIX on your machine:

-1. Build the packages and extension by running `make`
+1. Download the latest .swix file from [releases](https://github.com/natesales/wireframe/releases), or build it manually with `cd arista && make`
-2. Copy the resulting SWIX bundle extension (wireframe-bundle.swix) to /mnt/flash/ on the switch
+2. Copy the resulting SWIX bundle extension to /mnt/flash/ on the switch

 On the switch from the EOS CLI: